suobset/iCons3/docs/tables_and_figures.md

 ## Energy and Cost Analysis

-Using the time and temperature trends displayed above, and the relationship between heat transfer and temperature change, we can conclude the approx energy consumed.
+Using the time and temperature trends displayed above, and the relationship between heat transfer and temperature change, we can conclude the approx energy consumed. <b>Refer to the actual report (report linked in sidebar; at Heading 7, Subheading B) for a in-depth analysis on how we reached to this conclusion.</b>

 <img width="403" alt="Screen Shot 2023-05-15 at 2 25 18 PM" src="https://github.com/suobset/iCons3/assets/73229775/fc3d6c85-f1a1-4bcb-a678-a1b93080c324" />